-Please take the time to thoroughly read these instructions which should be retained for future reference.

-Detectors are shipped pre-calibrated and configured.

-The expected lifetime of a gas sensor is 10 years upon initial power up dependant on your target gas and environmental factors.
-The device will display a message to indicate this time and should immediately be replaced.

-riangle It is recommended that this device be commissioned upon installation and serviced annually by a competent person.

-riangle Do not apply lighter gas or other aerosols to the device - this will cause extreme damage to the sensors.

-⚠ High concentrations of alcohol found in many products may damage, deteriorate, or affect the gas sensing elements.

-riangle This product is not designed to detect smoke, fire or other gases and should not be used as such.

-This device provides early warning of the presence of gas, usually before a healthy adult would experience symptoms.
-This warning is possible provided your alarm is installed and maintained in accordance with this manual.

-Never ignore your device when in alarm.

-This device requires a continual supply of electrical power - it will not work without power.

-This device should not be used to substitute proper installation, use and/or maintenance of fuel burning appliances including appropriate ventilation and exhaust systems.

-riangle Multiple detectors may be required to adequately protect property and persons.

-This device does not prevent dangerous gasses from occurring or accumulating.

-riangle The device is not intended for use in potentially explosive atmospheres.

-🗥 Seek fresh air supply and contact your local gas emergency service should you suspect a gas leak.

-🛆 This unit may not fully safeguard individuals with specific medical conditions.
-If in doubt, consult a doctor/physician.

-🗥 Your product should reach you in perfect condition, if you suspect it is damaged, contact your supplier.

-Concentrations of alcohol found in many products may damage, deteriorate or affect the gas sensing elements such as; wine; deodorants; stain removers and thinners.
+- riangle A Please take the time to thoroughly read these instructions which should be retained for future reference. - ⚠ Detectors are shipped pre-calibrated and configured. - The expected lifetime of a gas sensor is 10 years upon initial power up dependant on your target gas and environmental factors.
+The device will display a message to indicate this time and should immediately be replaced. - ${ig \Delta}$ It is recommended that this device be commissioned upon installation and serviced annually by a competent person. - $riangle ext{Do} ext{ not apply lighter gas or other aerosols to the device this will cause extreme damage to the sensors.$ - 🗥 High concentrations of alcohol found in many products may damage, deteriorate, or affect the gas sensing elements. - A This device provides early warning of the presence of gas, usually before a healthy adult would experience symptoms.
+This warning is possible provided your alarm is installed and maintained in accordance with this manual. - 🗥 Never ignore your device when in alarm. - A This device requires a continual supply of electrical power it will not work without power. - This device should not be used to substitute proper installation, use and/or maintenance of fuel burning appliances including appropriate ventilation and exhaust systems. - ⚠️ Multiple detectors may be required to adequately protect property and persons. - riangle M This device does not prevent dangerous gasses from occurring or accumulating. - A The device is not intended for use in potentially explosive atmospheres. - riangle Seek fresh air supply and contact your local gas emergency service should you suspect a gas leak. - 🗥 This unit may not fully safeguard individuals with specific medical conditions.
+If in doubt, consult a doctor/physician. - ${}^{ extsf{M}}$ Your product should reach you in perfect condition, if you suspect it is damaged, contact your supplier. - Concentrations of alcohol found in many products may damage, deteriorate or affect the gas sensing elements such as; wine; deodorants; stain removers and thinners.
 Other gases and substances to avoid are corrosives (i.e. chlorine & hydrogen chloride); alkali metals; basic or acidic compounds; silicones; tetraethyl lead; halogens and halogenated compounds!